 Custom Docker image

-You can customize the process by creating a .docker folder in your repository containing a config.json where you can point to a specific Docker image you want to use (in case you don’t use an online template) or even set up your Dockerfile.
+You can customize the process by creating a .docker folder in your repository containing a config.json where you can point to a specific docker image you want to use (in case you don’t use an online template) or even set up your own Dockerfile.

 After solving the process, you will see your new Dev Environment ready to access from Visual Studio Code.

-You have a functional system environment: install packages if needed or debug its tunneling to the localhost without affecting your current system or installing garbage packages.
+You have a functional system environment: install packages if needed or debug it tunneling to the localhost without affecting your current system, or installing garbage packages.

 Best of all?
-It’s a Docker so you can share it and be sure the other person working with you will receive the same environment.
+It’s a docker so you can share it and be sure the other person working with you will receive exactly the same environment.

 I'm an Architect who decided to make his life easier by coding.
 Curious by nature, I approach challenges armed with lateral thinking and a few humble programming skills.
 Love to work with passioned people and push the boundaries of the industry.
 Bring me your problems/Impossible is possible, but it takes more time.